Karlovy Vary – A Day in the Famed Carlsbad Springs

 This area was part of the Sudetenland, a German majority area annexed by Germany after the Munich agreement in 1938.
 Without the geographical safety of a ring of mountains around it, the Czech lands would be impossible to defend against the Germans colossus.

 After the war ethnic Germans were expelled from the territory as ethnic lines were redrawn throughout Europe.
 The city continued on a a resort town during the communist’s years, with the addition of a few ugly buildings.
-Strangely enough the post communist years saw the city become a mecca for the Russian oligarchs, who unfortunately now own much of the city.
-Since the 90’s the city has last a large share of its population.
+Strangely enough, the post communist years saw the city become a mecca for the Russian oligarchs, who unfortunately now own much of the city.
+Since the 1990’s the city has lost a large share of its population.

 Transportation